 Universal formats of MPEG4 (like MP4) are supported by almost every media player like QuickTime, VLC Player, or Windows Media Player.
 Though, it also has some specific ISO extensions that would need dedicated players.

-Now when you know the mp3 and mp4 meaning, let’s get to know about another popular format – MOV.
+Now when you know the mp3 and mp4 meaning, let's get to know about another popular format – MOV.
 Developed by Apple, this is a patented media format that either has .mov or .qt extensions.
-It can contain audio, video, and textual content and is specifically designed for QuickTime framework.
-That is why, it is also known as a Quick Time File Format as well.
+It can contain audio, video, and textual content and is specifically designed for the QuickTime framework.
+That is why it is also known as a Quick Time File Format as well.

 Most of the applications that support MP4 are also compatible with MOV these days.
-Mac users can simply play MOV videos in the QuickTime player.
+Mac users can play MOV videos in the QuickTime player.
 Windows users can play MOV files in either Windows Media Player or VLC Player.